enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 "Each person we met, each environment we engaged, was more astonishing than the last, making deep impressions on my consciousness about other ways of being.
 I carry these precious astonishments with me as I go".
 Terri

-## What to bring

-Temperatures in the region for the dates of the learning journey range between 86F (30C) and 72F (22C).
-Expect sunny days with a chance of rain.
-You might want to bring:

-* eco-friendly sunscreen
-* long-sleeve, light tops
-* light pants
-* hat
-* swimsuit
-* insect repellent

 ## Reasons to participate

 You have an interest in:

-Learning to be a good visitor.

-Becoming aware of the individualistic, neo-colonizing, extractivist and consumerist logic of tourism, developing an approach that is sensible with the land, the people and the communities of life that host us as travelers.

 Becoming present for the Earth in a mutually beneficial way.

-Delving into indigenous and peasant wisdom and scientific breakthroughs, exercising presence and exploring old new ways of relating to the web of life, including but not limited to our selves.
+Delving into localized wisdom and scientific breakthroughs, exercising presence and exploring old new ways of relating to the web of life, including but not limited to our selves.

-Participating in localized, place-based, embodied, experiential learning that expands sensibilities and imagination.
+Participating in, place-based, embodied, experiential learning that expands sensibilities and imagination.

 Cultivating spaces for other ways of knowing and being -aside from mainstream, disembodied, fragmented knowledge- which are highly relevant for the current challenges of our time.